Formatting: know where to start!

 - While editing your manuscript, you might find the font size too small to read onscreen.

 Rather than changing the font size, Literature & Latte offer a Magnification control.
 It’s positioned in the bottom left corner of the Editing pane.
 Click on the ∨ to reveal the options.
+(If you want all the screen enlarged, you’ll need to tweak the Apple Preferences.)

 - The document could contain text which you want to lay out in a particular way and you think you’d rather do this in the Editing pane, where you can see (using Page View) how it looks on the page.